Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Theory

 As mentioned in the introduction, we consider two inelastic models and compare their influence on battery performance.
-We start with a rate independent von Mises plasticity with isotropic hardening, which is formulated for the Mandel stress, see~\cite[Section~2.3]{simo1998computational} and \cite{kolzenberg2022chemo-mechanical, di-leo2015diffusion-deformation, kossa2009exact, simo1986return, frohne2016efficient}.
+We start with a rate-independent von Mises plasticity with isotropic hardening, which is formulated for the Mandel stress, see~\cite[Section~2.3]{simo1998computational} and \cite{kolzenberg2022chemo-mechanical, di-leo2015diffusion-deformation, kossa2009exact, simo1986return, frohne2016efficient}.
 The yield function reads